 How well does she know them?
 Cohn said Stu Allen has played at her house.

-“John Kadlesik has played at my house,” she said.
-“I had a 50th birthday party here, two years before Skull & Roses.
-So, everyone came for those two days here at my house, and then we all went down to the fairgrounds together for the five days (of the festival).
+“John Kadlecik has played at my house,” she said.
+“I had a 50th birthday party here, two days before Skull & Roses, so, everyone came for those two days here at my house, and then we all went down to the fairgrounds together for the five days (of the festival).
 I knew these guys.
 I knew their manager, I’m in the business.
 I’ve been talking to them.
 Some of them are booked for Golden Road already.
 Some of them were there last year. ”

 On the broader subject of sustaining festivals like Skull & Roses or Golden Road, subscriptions and early ticket purchases are essential, Cohn says.